 This task needs PowerShell as the default VS Code terminal

-🚧 Aurelia Project Structure
+đ§ Aurelia Project Structure

 The way I prefer to setup the components in my Aurelia 2 projects is to have

-1. Code and markup separated by modules
+- Code and markup separated by modules

-2. Every component in a separate folder
+- Every component in a separate folder

-3. Every component always has a TypeScript, HTML- and CSS file
+- Every component always has a TypeScript, HTML- and CSS file

-4. The module containing a component has a “registry” file that exports all the components
+- The module containing a component has a “registry” file that exports all the components

-5. That registry file is then injected into the DI container, at startup or dynamically, and makes all those components seamless to use with the router and other components
+- That registry file is then injected into the DI container, at startup or dynamically, and makes all those components seamless to use with the router and other components

-🧱 Creating a New Aurelia 2 Component
+𧹠Creating a New Aurelia 2 Component

-For creating a new component named my-component, according to the list above, I would create and do the following:
+, according to the list above, I would create and do the following:

-• The folder modules/top-level/components/my-component
+- The folder modules/top-level/components/my-component

-• The files my-component.ts/html/css in the above folder
+in the above folder - Add

-• Add export * from "./components/my-component"; to registry.ts
+export * from "./components/my-component";

-🛠ī¸ Could This All Be Solved with a Task?
+đ ī¸ Could This All Be Solved with a Task?

 Why yes it most definitely can!
-Or at least with a series of tasks 😁
+Or at least with a series of tasks đ

-The important thing about the task is to, before executing it, position in the registry.ts file.
+file.
 This is very important because the last step will edit the current opened file, so don’t miss that!

 The main task consists of running 5 different tasks.
 From creating the folder, to the files and finally adding a reference to the newly created component in the current file.

-The steps, and their order, are defined by using the dependsOn property.
-It’s important that dependsOrder is set to sequence so that the steps don’t execute in parallel.
+is set to sequence so that the steps don’t execute in parallel.

-The name of the component is prompted for in the componentName input, and that’s used in the rest of the script.
+The name of the component is prompted for in the componentName

 To prevent any mishaps, there’s a check if the directory exists before creating it.
-We’re also using -NoClobber on the file creation.
-This will fail the task if any file already exists.
+We’re also using -NoClobber

-🐚 PowerShell to the Rescue
+đ PowerShell to the Rescue

 For the actual work I use PowerShell commands.
 Most of it is straight forward, creating a string then pipe-ing it into a file.